panzerdp/dmitripavlutin.com/posts/172-typescript-function-type/index.md

 } // OK
 ```

 `sumAsync` is an async function.
-The function type of an async function must always return a [promise](/what-is-javascript-promise/), which is denoted by `Promise<T>` [generic type](https://www.typescriptlang.org/docs/handbook/2/generics.html).
+The return type of an async function must always be a [promise](/what-is-javascript-promise/), type `Promise<T>` (which is a [generic type](https://www.typescriptlang.org/docs/handbook/2/generics.html)).

 ## 3. TypeScript method type

 A [method](/javascript-method/) is a function that exists and is executed in the context of an object.
-Methods in TypeScript have to exist inside of the object type.
+Method types in TypeScript have to exist inside of the object type.

 You can define methods on interfaces: